-- Trees adjacent to paved surfaces shall not have invasive and aggressive root systems. - Trees shall not sucker from their root system. - Trees shall be selected to avoid damage to vehicles from sap, berries, or other undesirable plant characteristics. - Trees in landscaped areas should not produce a dense canopy that may attract hazardous wildlife.
+- Trees adjacent to paved surfaces shall not have invasive and aggressive root systems. - Trees shall not sucker from their root system. - Trees shall be selected to avoid damage to vehicles from sap, berries, or other undesirable plant characteristics. - Trees in landscaped areas should not be of types that attract hazardous wildlife.
+Refer to Wildlife Management Plan.